 If I know that you and a selection of other people were directed here by a social media platform, like Pinterest, and that you stayed on the site for a while digesting the content I could use this information to increase my marketing to that target audience perhaps by paying for advertising or increasing my use of a particular Pin Style on Pinterest.

 If it’s all too much about the numbers already, fear not!
-In the very near future, FleeCorporate is leveraging 15 years of data analysis expertise across big business in multiple industries to launch analytical coaching for business decision-makers who are not numbers people, and you can be among the first on the list.
+FleeCorporate is now leveraging 15 years of data analysis expertise across big business in multiple industries to launch analytical coaching for business decision-makers who are not numbers people, and you can be among the first on the list.

 Your data can be valuable in the decision-making process and should be considered an asset (or resource) of your business.